min69u/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## What do you call a group of disorganized cats?
+A cat-tastrophe.